jean-andre-gauthier/jean-andre-gauthier.github.io/_posts/2017-04-07-find-the-kth-largest-element-from-a-2-d-sorted-array.md

 date:   2017-04-07 00:00:00 +0200
 categories: algorithms
 ---
 Finding the kth smallest element in a sorted array is trivial, but the problem becomes much trickier when extended to a sorted matrix.
-In this article, we'll present an algorithm that runs in linear time with respect to the number of items in the matrix.
+In this post, I'll present an algorithm that runs in linear time with respect to the number of items in the matrix.

 A while back I came across [an interesting question](https://stackoverflow.com/questions/5940420/find-kth-largest-element-from-a-2-d-sorted-array/27194814#27194814) asked by a StackOverflow user: "I have a 2 dimensional array.
 The rows and columns are sorted.
 How to find the kth largest element from the 2-d array?"
 Unsatisfied by the answers that had been given, I did a bit of research and realised that the problem could be solved in linear time.
 As a reference, here is the answer I gave to the question: